lsst-sqre/sqr-000/index.rst

 Technotes are versioned
 -----------------------

+Traditional scientific publications are published once, and updated only be authoring entirely new publications.
+This necessitates a significant effort to update the literature and also makes it harder for the reader to understand what documents have been deprecated.
-Unlike scientific publications that are published once, technotes can and should be updated when appropriate.
+Unlike scientific publications that are published once, technotes can be updated when appropriate.
+Technotes take a software development approach to publication by allowing technotes to be updated in-place when appropriate.
 The full version history is maintained by git and published on GitHub.
+With GitHub's Zenodo_ integration, new releases are archived through Zenodo and given their own DOI (while also being linked to other versions).

 .. _implementation:

 Proof of Concept Implementation
 ===============================

-We released a minimum-viable product for creating and publishing technotes.
+We released a tool for creating and publishing technotes.
 Authors can create a technote by following the instructions at https://github.com/lsst-sqre/lsst-technote-bootstrap.

 Project automation